LukeSmithxyz/based.cooking/content/spicy-mayo.md

 1. Add 2 parts mayonnaise to 1 part chili sauce in a bowl.
 2. Add 1 tbsp of sesame oil for every cup of mayonnaise you use.
-3. Mix all of the ingredients together, and taste test it for more chili sauce or mayonnaise.
+3. Mix all the ingredients together, and taste test it for more chili sauce or mayonnaise.

 ## Note